jermp/pthash/README.md

 -----
 * [1] Giulio Ermanno Pibiri and Roberto Trani. [*"PTHash: Revisiting FCH Minimal Perfect Hashing"*](https://dl.acm.org/doi/10.1145/3404835.3462849).
 In Proceedings of the 44th International
 Conference on Research and Development in Information Retrieval (SIGIR).
 2021.
-* [2] Giulio Ermanno Pibiri and Roberto Trani. [*"Parallel and External-Memory Construction of Minimal Perfect Hash Functions with PTHash"*](https://arxiv.org/abs/2106.02350).
-ArXiv.
-2021.
+* [2] Giulio Ermanno Pibiri and Roberto Trani. [*"Parallel and External-Memory Construction of Minimal Perfect Hash Functions with PTHash"*](https://ieeexplore.ieee.org/document/10210677).
+Transactions on Knowledge and Data Engineering (TKDE).
+2023.